Oskari-Tuormaa/lefse/README.md

 **lefse** is a Zephyr module providing modern **C++ wrappers** for various C APIs within the [Zephyr RTOS](https://zephyrproject.org/) framework.
 It simplifies development by offering safer and more intuitive C++ abstractions while maintaining full compatibility with Zephyr's underlying C APIs.

-## ✨ Features

-- C++ wrappers for key Zephyr C APIs
-- Improved type safety and resource management using RAII patterns
-- Seamless integration with existing Zephyr projects
-- Lightweight and efficient, designed for embedded systems

 ## ⚡ Supported APIs

 **lefse** currently offers C++ wrappers for the following Zephyr APIs: